Odds & Ends

 Centered on Pacific Northwest

-If you'd like to learn more about what the Solar Terrestrial numbers mean, follow the button link below.
+If you'd like to learn more about what the Solar Terrestrial numbers mean, follow the blue link button below.

 Home Brew antenna projects begin here.
 Start building!

-Click the button link below to visit the QST article.
+Click the blue link button below to visit the QST article.

 Brian KJ7OX has modeled and built such and antenna.
-It performs extremely well!
+It performs extremely well and is a direct 50 ohm feed, no transformer needed!
 Below is the model using MMANA-GAL software.
 Great low angle takeoff for DX!
-See a larger model image in the Gallery.
-By the way...
-This antenna is 'scalable'.
-By making it larger you can go down in bands.
+This antenna is also 'scalable'.
+By making it larger or smaller you can go up or down in the bands.
 Just make sure to keep in mind the 2:1 ratio, twice as tall then wide.
-You can also scale up.
+3-4 turns of coax or a handful of mix #31 or #43 ferrite beads at the feed point is always recommended for choking.

 Sunlit / Gray Line map